comrob/liorf-crl/README.md

+# liorf based on lio-sam with filtering of infinities and NaNs and docker support

 # New Feature
 ------------------- Update Date: 2022-11-20 -------------------
 - This version has removed the feature extraction module, making it easier to adapt to different lidars;